11 Days Through the Italian Dolomites and Austrian Alps: A Hiking and Road Trip Adventure

 Day 3: Scenic Drive Through the Austrian Alps to Mayrhofen

-Leaving Hallstatt, we began our drive toward Mayrhofen, winding through alpine valleys and charming Austrian towns.
-The route was rich with natural wonders, and we made several scenic stops along the way:
+Leaving Hallstatt, we began our drive toward Mayrhofen, winding through alpine valleys and storybook Austrian towns.
+The route itself was a highlight, filled with natural wonders and easy scenic stops that made the day feel like an adventure all its own.

 Gollinger Wasserfall, Wasserfallstraße 23, 5440 Golling an der Salzach, Austria